-You are free to change your team's design in any manner that you wish up until the moment you check in at the fly-off.
+You are free to change your team's design in any manner that you wish up until the moment you check in at the Finals.
 You are not required to use the same design that you flew for your "qualification" flight.
-But if you plan to fly a new rocket design at the fly-offs, it must have been test flown before the fly-off.
-All rockets flown at the fly-off must have been test-flown previously.
+If you make the second (fly-off) round you can use a different model than the one you flew in the first round.
+All rockets flown at the Finals must have been test-flown previously.
+Please put your TARC team number on the rocket that you fly at the Finals.